I Built a Cursor IDE Extension to Check My AI Requests Without Leaving the Editor

 How to Install It

-2. Search for Cursor Usage
+2. Search Cursor Usage

-3. Install the one by Sammy970
+3. Install Sammy970

 cursor --install-extension Sammy970.cursor-usage